rtCamp/Frappe-Manager/docs/deploy/index.md

     fm deploy mybench
     ```

     `fm deploy` is bake **and** switch in one: it builds a fresh image from the bench's app config, then runs the full switch pipeline against it.
-You'll see the bake print the tag, then the pipeline steps in order: fetch, a pre-flight boot check, the migrate decision, the swap, a health gate, and finalize.
+You'll see the bake print the tag, then the pipeline steps in order: fetch, a pre-flight boot check, the compose re-pin, the migrate decision, the worker drain, the DB dump, the migrate, the swap, a health gate, and finalize.
 If anything fails before the swap, the old stack never stopped serving.

 5. **Verify it:**